maziadi/aws-bedrock-agent-rag-chatbot/README.md

 ## Knowledge Base data

-script: `generate_kb_data.py`

-The ECommerce company has a list of 30 products.
+For this PoC/Accelerator we used files of a fictive Ecommerce company The Ecommerce company has a list of 30 products.
 Each product has Product Id, Product Name, Type, Color, Weight, Size, Company, Price

 ```